YINI-lang/YINI-spec/README.md

 ## ðŸ“˜ Read the Spec

 The format is defined by a formal grammar.
 See [Specification](./YINI-Specification.md) for:
-- syntax and types
+- Syntax and types
-- section nesting
+- Section nesting
-- escape rules
+- Wscape rules
-- comment behavior
+- Comment behavior
-- strict vs lenient mode
+- Strict vs lenient mode
-- validation rules
+- Validation rules
-- and more
+- And more

 But WHY another format, exactly??
 [Read the Rationale](./RATIONALE.md) - it covers background, design motivations, and format comparisons.